-- Pupils/students who independently travel to school are allowed to bring mobile phones in for emergency use only.
-The mobile phone must be switched off on arrival to school and handed in to the form tutor. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours and at appropriate times (ie. lunch break).
-See also the 'Digital images and video' section of this document and the school data protection cybersecurity policies.
+- Pupils/students who travel independently to school are allowed to bring mobile phones in for emergency use only.
+Once the pupil arrives at school the mobile phone must be switched off and handed to their form tutor who will securely store the device. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+See also the 'Digital images and video' section of this document and the school data protection cyber security policies.
 Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may keep their phone on vibrate on their person providing they have requested permission from a member of SLT.
-Alternatively, they can leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may request permission from the Headteacher to leave the classroom to answer the call in a private area. - Volunteers, contractors, governors should leave their phones in their pockets and turned off.
 Under no circumstances should they be used in the presence of children or to take photographs or videos.
-If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member of staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
+If this is required (e.g. for contractors to take photos of equipment or buildings), permission of the headteacher should be sought (the headteacher may choose to delegate this) and this should be done in the presence of a member staff. - Parents are asked to leave their phones in their pockets and turned off when they are on site.
 They should ask permission before taking any photos, e.g. of displays in corridors or classrooms, and avoid capturing other children.
-When at school events, please refer to the Digital images and video section of this document on page.
+Please see the Digital images and video section of this document for more information about filming and photography at school events.
 Parents are asked not to call pupils on their mobile phones during the school day; urgent messages can be passed via the school office.